steveshogren/hugo-blog/content/post/pairprogramming.md

 * Huge system "owned by everyone" is a lot for new developers to handle - training takes a long time
 * Juggling tasks can be complex (e.g. what gets put on hold when not at full capacity)
 * Support issues get passed around from pair to pair
-* Some developers feel pairing is demeaning, disrespectful, or beneath them
 * General feeling you are "not important" to the team

 ## Partly Good, Partly Bad

 * Pairing is polarizing
   * **-** Hiring is slow: many developers hate pairing
+      * Some developers we've interviewed unfortunately feel pairing is demeaning, disrespectful, or beneath them
   * **-** Poor new hire retention
-      * Some love the _idea_ of pairing, not the _practice_ of pairing; they discover that and leave
+      * Some developers love the _idea_ of pairing, not the _practice_ of pairing; they often leave when they discover that distinction
   * **+** Low employee churn: those that love pairing stick around far longer than industry average
 * No task ownership
   * **-** Less emotional reward when completing a task